bengera/js-daily-practice/md/methods-2.md

 ```

 **Challenges:**
-1. Combine both sets without duplicates
+1. Combine both sets without duplicates 🟠
-2. Check if all elements of setA are present in setB
+2. Check if all elements of setA are present in setB 🔴
-3. Find the intersection of setA and setB
-4. Create a set of unique characters from a string
+3. Create a set of unique characters from a string 🟢